File IQ Installation for AWS EC2

 File IQ Serial Number and Authorization Code

-The File IQ Appliance Serial Number is in your Nasuni Account.
-It is paired with an Authorization Code (Auth Code) in a table at the bottom of the page.
+The File IQ Appliance Serial Number is located in your Nasuni Account.
+It is paired with an Authorization Code (Auth Code), which is located in a table at the bottom of the page.

 Note: Configuration of the File IQ Appliance and NEAs for File IQ can also be found in this location of your Nasuni Account.